As Adopted: February 24, 2003

 (2) Each county shall be entitled to one conferee (vote).
 For every additional 1,500 votes cast for the Republican nominee for President in the last preceding presidential election, each county will receive an additional conferee.

 b.
-County Ticket
+County Row Offices

 c.
-Cities, Boroughs, Townships, Wards, Districts
+Boroughs, Townships, and School Districts

 ARTICLE VIII